Zoonotic Disease around the Dairy Farm

 Iodine and Selenium Supplementation in Sheep Flocks

-Outside of fine wool production, lambing percentage and concurrent lamb survival are key drivers of sheep profitability on many New Zealand sheep farms.
-The trace element status of ewes pre-tup and through pregnancy may have a profound effect on ovulation rate, implantation rate, embryo survival through pregnancy, and, ultimately, the overall health of the newborn […]
+Outside of fine wool production lambing percentage and concurrent lamb survival are key drivers of sheep profitability on many New Zealand sheep and beef farms.
+The trace element status of ewe’s pre-tup and through pregnancy may have a profound effect on ovulation rate, implantation rate and embryo survival through pregnancy to the overall health of […]

 READ MORE